Pharmaceutical Approach

 Overcoming 5-HTP’s Fast Absorption And Short Half-Life

 Evecxia is developing drug delivery technologies that secures sustained 5-HTP plasma levels and consequently sustained brain serotonin amplification.
-These technologies optimize the therapeutic effect of 5-HTP and minimize side effects.
+These technologies optimize the therapeutic effect of 5-HTP and minimize adverse events.

 Overcoming 5-HTP’s Narrow Absorption Window